Mass mailing and direct applications can help, but timing matters more than volume. Here's how to use them without wasting your fall.

 Honestly?
 The response rate is low.
 Expect somewhere around 2-5% of your applications to result in an interview.
 That sounds discouraging, but consider the math: if you send 100 applications and get 3-5 interviews, that's 3-5 real shots you didn't have before.

-The students who succeed with mass mailing are the ones who treat it strategically, not as a numbers game of identical letters blasted to 200 firms.
+The students who succeed with mass mailing are the ones who treat it strategically, not as a numbers game of identical letters sent to 200 firms.

 Target carefully.
 Don't just pull the Am Law 200 list and send letters to all of them.
 Research firms using the firm directory and identify the ones where your background, interests, and geographic preferences align.